chumnend/capitalize/README.md

 ![GitHub](https://img.shields.io/github/license/chumnend/capitalize)

 A package for capitalizing letters.
-This is my first published npm pacakge, created for me to experiment with the process.
+This is my first published npm package, created for me to experiment with the process.

 ## Installation
 ``